The Trump-Ukraine Scandal, Explained - The Moscow Times

 — However, choosing not to open a probe risks angering Trump, who has for the past several years spoken candidly about reconciling with Russia and been lukewarm on Ukraine.

-— Trump earlier this month held up a $250 million military aid package to Ukraine intended to help the country in its struggle with pro-Russian separatists backed by Moscow.
+— The call occurred after Trump had ordered the U.S. government to freeze nearly $400 million in American aid to Ukraine.
 The move fueled speculation among Democratic lawmakers that Trump was attempting to use military aid as leverage “to coerce” Kiev to investigate Biden.
+U.S. aid to Ukraine isn't mentioned in the White House summary of the call.

 What has Ukraine said?